Knuxfan24/Knuxs-Misc-Tools/README.md

+# This repository is considered obsolete now and should only be used for formats that aren't yet included in my [KnuxLib](https://github.com/Knuxfan24/KnuxLib) repository!

+___

 # Knux's Miscellaneous Tools
 A repository containing simple C# code that I hack together to either make some of the stuff I do easier or just to test some stuff.
 I also dump random reverse engineering stuff in various states of unfinished here too because why not?